Requirements for Personal Loans

 Debt-to-income ratio

-Your debt-to-income (DTI) ratio is the amount of your monthly gross income that goes toward debt payments.
+Your debt-to-income ratio is the amount of your monthly gross income that goes toward debt payments.
 You can calculate your DTI ratio by dividing your monthly debt payments by your monthly gross income.

 Calculate your DTI by dividing your total monthly debt payments by your gross monthly income.

-For example, if you make $6,250 per month (about $75,000 per year), and your total monthly debt payments are around $2,300, your DTI is about 37%.
+For example, if you make $6,250 per month (about $75,000 per year), and your total monthly debt payments are around $2,300, your DTI ratio is about 37%.

 This is an important metric for lenders to evaluate whether you can keep up with your current debt payments while adding on a personal loan payment.
 In general, keeping your DTI below 36% shows lenders that you can afford monthly payments and haven’t taken on too much debt.
+However, some lenders may accept higher DTI ratios.

-If your DTI goes above 43% or higher, lenders may deny you a personal loan because too much of your monthly income goes toward your debt.
+Lenders may deny you a personal loan if too much of your monthly income goes toward your debt.
 If this happens, you’ll need to find ways to lower your DTI.
+Some ways to lower your DTI include:

 • Refinancing your debts for lower payments